mv-2112/canonical-openstack-docs/how-to/misc/reconfigure-k8s-api-endpoint-juju.rst

 service responsible for orchestrating the deployment of MicroStack) only communicates with a single Kubernetes API address.

-MicroK8S does not setup load balancing in front of the Kubernetes API.
+Canonical Kubernetes does not setup load balancing in front of the Kubernetes API.
 This means that if the node the Juju Controller is communicating with is removed, Juju will not be able to communicate with the Kubernetes cluster anymore.